-The 'soft opt out' applies if you are over 18, have lived in Wales for 12 months or more, and die in Wales.
+Deemed consent applies if you are over 18, have lived in Wales for 12 months or more, and die in Wales.
 Consent would not be 'deemed' if, for a significant time before your death, you lack mental capacity to understand consent could be 'deemed'.

-For information, see Welsh government website at: www.gov.wales/organ-donation-guide
+For information, see Welsh government website at:

+www.gov.wales/organ-donation-guide

-8.2 Donating your body for medical research
+9.2 Donating your body for medical research